StellarSand/privacy-settings/README.md

 - Clean up/improve the Markdown.
 - Suggest new services/softwares or help improve the existing ones.
 - Translate it to your own language.
-- Anything else related to privacy or security.

 Pull requests can be submitted [here](https://github.com/StellarSand/privacy-settings/pulls).